Circular Array Technique and Implementation

 }

-The key to this code is the modulus operation %
+The key to this code lies in the modulo operation %

 , which calculates the remainder.
 When i

-reaches the last element of the array, taking the remainder of i + 1
+reaches the last element of the array, i + 1

-becomes 0, bringing it back to the start of the array.
-This logically creates a circular array, allowing endless traversal.
+becomes 0, effectively returning to the head of the array.
+This creates a logical circular array that can be traversed indefinitely.

 This is the circular array technique.
-How does this help us add or remove elements at the head of an array in time?
+How does this technique help us add or remove elements at the head of the array in time?

-Consider this: suppose we have an array of length 6, currently holding only 3 elements, as shown below (unused positions are marked with _
+Here's how: Suppose we have an array of length 6, currently containing only 3 elements, as shown below (empty positions are marked with _

 ):